dominodatalab/lama_sft_model_sentry/README.md

 1. Fine Tuning the LAMA SFT Model [notebook](https://github.com/dominodatalab/lama_sft_model_sentry/blob/main/llama2-ft.ipynb)
 2. Clone the [repo](https://github.com/dominodatalab/domino-field-solutions-installations).
 The model checkpoints are written to `/artifacts/mlflow/{DOMINO_PROJECT_ID}`
 3. The pyfunc model is located in [my_model.py](https://github.com/dominodatalab/lama_sft_model_sentry/blob/main/my_model.py).
 This file reads the checkpoints from `/artifacts/mlflow/{DOMINO_PROJECT_ID}`
 4. Register the model to MLFLOW Model Registry, using the [notebook](https://github.com/dominodatalab/lama_sft_model_sentry/blob/main/register_model.ipynb) , `register_model.ipynb`.
+Now you can use Model Sentry to view Model Cards, review model and deploy to Model API endpoint using the same Environment used to create the workspace (with the addition of libraries if any needed to run the model)
-5. Now you can use Model Sentry to view Model Cards, review model and deploy to Model API endpoint using the same Environment used to create the workspace (with the addition of libraries if any needed to run the model)
+5. [Local Testing of the Pyfunc model inside the workspace] (https://github.com/dominodatalab/lama_sft_model_sentry/blob/main/local_testing_pyfunc_model.ipynb) - You should not have to leave your workspace to test model execution just because it is a LLM model.
+This is another area where the strategy to use a shared artifact folder shines.

 ## Installation